stevenringo/Sublime-Text-Advanced-CSV/README.md

 ### Installation

+If NumPy is installed into a directory visible from Sublime Text's embedded Python interpreter, it will be used for expression evaluation.
+Otherwise, an included copy of TinyNumPy is used.
+For information about the features and limitations of TinyNumPy, see https://github.com/wadetb/tinynumpy.

-To use formulas, you must install the Python NumPy package into your Sublime Text Packages directory.
+To install full NumPy, you must install the Python NumPy package into Sublime Text's Packages directory.

 1. Visit https://pypi.python.org/pypi/numpy and download the Python 3.3 `*.whl` file for your system.
 2. Rename the `.whl` file with a `.zip` extension, and extract it to your computer.